bolorundurowb/git-aliases-for-windows/README.md

 5. Click 'Yes' on the User Account Control window that shows up.
 6. You're all done

+## How to un-use?
+1. Open the `git-aliases-for-windows` folder.
+2. Double click the `unregister-aliases.reg` file.
+3. Click 'Yes' on the User Account Control window that shows up.
+4. You're all done

 ## How to contribute
 1. Clone this repo
 2. Add a bunch of aliases or update existing ones (be careful not to break backwards compatibility)